rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 - U7 convenience user power output or secondary battery charge.
 - U6 mid-power _optional_ (max 300W) conversion of the panel voltage to battery voltage. n.b. the mid-power modueles have usually a low side current shunt: never connect both Vin- and Vout- to GND simultaneously!

+The HW636 buck converter is one of the few modules on the market that can handle 60V input.
+It has _however an important caveat_: it cannot supply safely more than 20V at the output, else the LT3800 chip _will be destroyed!_.
+Sadly, its trim pot does not prevent that.
+The very best is to replace it's 50K potentiometer by a 20K model to avoid this risk, else just set it counterclockwise to the minimum and increase until the floating battery voltage, typically 13.8V for a lead-acid.
+This buck converter also has a built-in reverse feed current protection, so an ideal diode is not required.

 ## Preparation of the buck converters for injection
 None of the buck converters are providing injection from factory.
 There is a minimum of preparation to use them: